EvilSnorT/HAS/README.md

-Batch scan from a list file of IP addresses with ICMP
+Batch scan from a list file of IP addresses with ICMP.

 usage: